LuisAverhoff/Senti-Server/README.md

 - Second, go to the deploy page and connect your github repo to your heroku account.
 While you are there, enable automatic deployment so that every push to master is an automatic build.
 Do not enable the "wait for CI to pass before deploy" button unless you have CI setup.
 - Lastly, go to your settings page and add all the environment variables that this application needs.

+# Limitations

+At the moment, there can only be two connections open at any time.
+The reason for this is because any more connections and you will get a HTTP Error code 420.
+This error code tells you that twitter is rate limiting you for making too many requests.

 # License